 Choose an environment where you feel most comfortable to conduct the test.
 The library might be a good place to concentrate, but there is always the risk of being talked to.
 Pick a place where you are most unlikely to be disturbed by others!
 Your home is probably the best option and if you live in a shared apartment, ask your flatmates not to disturb you.
 You should be completely free from all distractions for the full 20 minutes of the test.
 Turn off your phone and all social media desktop notifications.
 It’s time to focus!

 Before starting the test, make sure that your internet connection is up to speed.
-With slow internet and a long loading time when skipping questions, you will lose precious time.
-It would be a shame to fail the test due to slow internet connection!
+With slow internet and long loading time when skipping questions, you will lose precious time.
+It would be a shame to fail the test due to a slow internet connection!

 It is almost impossible to complete all questions in the short time given, so do not attempt to answer every single question!
 Work through the test and always leave blank any question you are unsure of or have no immediate grasp on for a potential solution.
 You can always come back to the skipped questions later if time remains.
 While in other tests it makes sense to just mark any answer option before you run out of time, the Oliver Wyman tests will deduct points for wrong answers.
 If you have no idea whatsoever, be aware of the risk when guessing as it will be punished with negative marking!
 We recommend to only take that risk when you are able to eliminate at least one answer that is certainly false.

 The Oliver Wyman Numerical Reasoning Test is known as one of the hardest application screening tests in the consulting industry.
 However, it remains just one element of your application process.
-While we strongly advise you to spend enough time on preparing for the test, keep in mind that performing well in personal fit and case interviews should always be the focus of your preparation!
+While we strongly advise you to spend enough time preparing for the test, keep in mind that performing well in personal fit and case interviews should always be the focus of your preparation!
 These parts will be the decisive factors that will finally get you that job offer.
 Therefore, split your preparation time wisely between all parts of your application process and don’t get lost in the preparation for online tests.

 Practice Oliver Wyman Numerical Reasoning Test examples at PrepLounge.com